Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on CCES 2024

 \section{Empirical Analysis on CCES 2024}

 In this section, we assess whether our framework generalizes beyond the behavioral-economics setting of Twin-2K-500 by applying it to the 2024 Cooperative Election Study \citep[CCES;][]{cces2024}, a large-scale political survey.
 Relative to Twin-2K-500, the CCES setting differs in three important ways.
-First, the domain is political rather than behavioral-economic, spanning topics from economic perceptions and vote choice to contested foreign-policy attitudes.
+First, the domain is political rather than behavioral-economic.
 Second, question difficulty is substantially more heterogeneous, ranging from routine factual items (e.g., voter registration status) to highly polarized policy preferences (e.g., Ukraine and Gaza).
 Third, the LLM used to generate the surrogate survey responses is Google's Gemini~2.5~Flash rather than GPT-4o, while the meta-learning step continues to use OpenAI embeddings to construct question features.
-This allows us to test whether the framework generalizes across response-generating language models rather than being tied to a specific one.

-The organization of this section parallels the Twin-2K-500 analysis.
-We first describe the data and setup (Section~\ref{subsec:cces_data_setup}), examine \textsc{PPI++}\ diagnostics and rectification difficulty (Section~\ref{subsec:cces_ppi_diagnostics}), evaluate meta-learning performance (Section~\ref{subsec:cces_meta_learning}), and report survey-design performance against benchmarks (Section~\ref{subsec:cces_performance_eval}).
-Because the cross-dataset robustness check in Section~\ref{subsec:robustness_eval} already uses CCES, and because the sensitivity-to-heterogeneity analysis there extrapolates to the dispersion regime that characterizes the CCES, we do not duplicate a separate robustness subsection here.
+We preview two main findings from this analysis.
+First, question difficulty is more heterogeneous than in Twin-2K-500, so the headroom for optimal allocation is larger: the oracle gain is 17.1\% versus 14.5\%.
+Second, despite a weaker LLM signal and noisier difficulty predictions, our method still delivers a comparable realized gain (10.5\% vs.\ 11.4\%), and the gain flows almost entirely through the allocation channel rather than the estimator (Section~\ref{subsec:cces_performance_eval}): a low-signal environment is precisely where careful survey design creates the value.
+Because the cross-dataset robustness check in Section~\ref{subsec:robustness_eval} already uses CCES, we do not repeat a separate robustness subsection here.